Aeroluna/LunaCoopMod/README.md

 thanks OmniSkeptic.

+- Added a visual glaze to units targeted by a Science Vessel's Irradiate ability.
+- Added an impact visual for Ravager's Corrosive Bile.
+- Added visual Snow glaze effect to units on snowy maps (Void Launch).
+- Added a visual effect and sound effect when Salvaging structures.

+It just looks nice c:

 - Reduced health of Cyclone from 200 to 120.
 - Increased movement speed of Cyclone from 2.8125 to 3.375.
 - Reduced damage of Cyclone's Lock On missiles from 25 to 20 (Total reduced from 500 to 400).